Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Introduction

-Given these deficiencies of the binomial model, we instead adopt a finite population model, which we analyze using the \emph{potential outcomes} framework.
-Here, the potential outcomes of the subjects are treated as fixed, and the statistical randomness comes from the assignment of subjects to treatment and control.
-This perspective originated in work of Neyman and has subsequently been developed by many researchers (see \cite{imbens2015causal} for details).
 Suppose we have a group of $n$ subjects, and label them arbitrarily from $1$ to $n$.
 Our fundamental assumption is that the observed outcome for subject $i$ depends only on the index $i$ and whether that subject is assigned to treatment or control.
 This is known as the \emph{stable unit treatment value assumption}, and abbreviated SUTVA.
-In the particular, SUTVA rules out between-subject interaction effects.
-We let $\bs y_i = \big(y_i(0), y_i(1))\big)$ with $y_i(0),y_i(1) \in \{0,1 \}$ denote the \emph{potential outcomes} for the $i$-th subject, where $y_i(1)$ is the outcome that would be observed if the subject were assigned to treatment, and $y_i(0)$ is the outcome that would be observed if the subject were assigned to control.
-In the experiment, only \emph{one} of these potential outcomes is observed; the other remains unknown.
+In particular, SUTVA rules out between-subject interaction effects.
+We let $\bs y_i = (y_i(1), y_i(0))$ with $y_i(0),y_i(1) \in \{0,1 \}$ denote the \emph{potential outcomes} for the $i$-th subject, where $y_i(1)$ is the outcome that would be observed if the subject were assigned to treatment, and $y_i(0)$ is the outcome that would be observed if the subject were assigned to control.
+In the experiment, only one of these potential outcomes is observed; the other remains unknown.
 We aim to estimate the \emph{sample average treatment effect}, defined as \be \tau(\bs y) = \frac{1}{n} \sum_{j=1}^n \big( y_j(1) - y_j(0) \big). \ee

-The quantity $\tau(\bs y)$ is defined using only the subjects in the experiment, and says nothing about the causal effect in any larger population.
+The quantity $\tau(\bs y)$ is defined using only the subjects in the experiment, and may not be informative for a different population.
 Such a generalization would require additional assumptions.
 However, precise estimates of $\tau(\bs y)$ are still broadly useful for studying causal claims.
 For example, if a company asserts that their latest drug greatly reduces the chance of stroke in elderly people, and a study of the average causal effect in a group of such people produces a precise estimate centered at $0$, it is reasonable to question the company's claim.